Paratron/SimpLESS/README.md

 ---------

 v 1.2

 - implemented a new drag&drop system.
 Should work much more reliable now.
 - fixed a bug where a space in the filepath prevented simpless from recognizing it.
 - fixed a bug where the "show love" message was displayed when it shouldnt
 - improved compilation error checking
 - improved contrast in the colors of error messages in the UI
 - included LESS parser 1.1.4
+- added @import functionality
+- when minimizing the app, it goes to the tray
+- added a "restore last session" button
+- implemented an automatic update checker

 Download Builds